-Downton Abbey fans were left heartbroken after Hugh Bonneville posted a never-before-seen throwback photo of his on-screen daughter Jessica Brown Findlay last month.
+Downton Abbey fans were left heartbroken after Hugh Bonneville posted a never-before-seen throwback photo of his on-screen daughter Jessica Brown Findlay back in August.

 MORE: The Downton Abbey children are all grown up!
 See photo